ireaneus/CDI/docs/ETP/ETPS5AssignmentPt2.md

 > [**Verse By Verse Ministries - Ephesians Lesson 1A**](https://versebyverseministry.org/lessons/ephesians-lesson-1a)
 >
 > *"Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth."* (**2 Timothy 2:15**)

-## Ephesians 1:3-14 Central Point

-**Central Point Statement**

-> God is to be praised because through Christ He has eternally planned, accomplished, and guaranteed the redemption and inheritance of believers, giving them every spiritual blessing for the praise of His glory.

 ## Prepare a lesson plan